-- In the 2008 LTAP, BC Hydro adopted a short-run price elasticity estimate of -0.1 to - estimate the aggregate impact of average rate increases and rate design change - from a flat rate to inclining block tariffs for residential and commercial customers. - The use of the -0.1 as a price elasticity was supported by the results found in other - 5 comparable low-cost winter-peaking jurisdictions such as those in the U.S. Pacific - 6 Northwest.
-A long-run elasticity could lead to double counting of energy savings that - 7 may occur due to the combined use of a long-run elasticity estimate and - 8 conservation induced by government codes and standards, and BC Hydro's DSM - 9 programs.

-- To capture the range of uncertainty for residential and most commercial customers, - rate savings attributed to the design of rate structures (e.g., the inclining block - structure) were forecast using a wide range of elasticity of demand estimates.
-The - ranges of elasticity estimates used for residential and commercial customers are - shown in Table 2.
-These elasticity estimates include the impact caused by the rate - level (e.g., revenue requirement-related rate increases) and by conservation - inclining block rate structures.
-Rate savings attributed to general rate increases were - not varied from an elasticity of -0.05; it is assumed that the uncertainty ranges in - Table 2 capture the overall uncertainty in rate savings estimation.
+In the 2008 LTAP, BC Hydro adopted a short-run price elasticity estimate of -0.1 to 1 estimate the aggregate impact of average rate increases and rate design change 2 from a flat rate to inclining block tariffs for residential and commercial customers.
+3 The use of the -0.1 as a price elasticity was supported by the results found in other 4 comparable low-cost winter-peaking jurisdictions such as those in the U.S. Pacific 5 Northwest.
+A long-run elasticity could lead to double counting of energy savings that 6 may occur due to the combined use of a long-run elasticity estimate and 7 conservation induced by government codes and standards, and BC Hydro's DSM 8 programs.
+9 To capture the range of uncertainty for residential and most commercial customers.
+10 rate savings attributed to the design of rate structures (e.g., the inclining block 11 structure) were forecast using a wide range of elasticity of demand estimates.
+The 12 ranges of elasticity estimates used for residential and commercial customers are 13 shown in Table 2.
+These elasticity estimates include the impact caused by the rate 14 ls level (e.g., revenue requirement-related rate increases) and by conservation not varied from an elasticity of -0.05; it is assumed that the uncertainty ranges in